 Most complaints about Kin seem to relate to primarily relate to roofing issues.
 This is fairly normal for an insurance provider, where poor reviews often stem from homeowners unable to get a policy with a certain provider.
 Insurance providers are careful about insuring roofs as they are typically the most at-risk for damage in the event of a severe weather event in states that regularly incur tornadoes and hurricanes.
 If your roof is too old or in poor condition, many companies will ask you to repair or replace it before they insure your home.

 Frequently asked questions

 What is Kin’s financial stability rating?

 Smaller or newer companies traditionally take a while to be reviewed by rating agencies such as AM Best and J.D.
 Power.
-However, Demotech has given Kin’s financial stability a rating of an A (Exceptional), and early indications from other reviewers are overwhelmingly positive.
+However, Demotech has reaffirmed Kin’s financial stability a rating of an A (Exceptional), and early indications from other third-party reviewers are overwhelmingly positive.